• Skip to primary navigation

 Instructions

-1. Gather all of your ingredients together and have everything chopped and ready to go, and the sauce made before you start.
+1. Gather all of your ingredients together and have everything chopped and ready to go before you start.

 2. Combine all of the sauce ingredients in a large measuring cup or a medium size bowl.
 Whisk it well.
 Set aside.